101 Tweets on How to Use Twitter

 - Make people happy

-- Don’t follow/unfollow the same person more than once
+- Don’t follow/unfollow the same person more than once in a row

 - Don’t message people you don’t follow, they can’t reply